| PathEngine home | previous: | next: |

 can be very helpful for understanding exactly how the technique works.

-A PathEngine iMesh instance is created for each tile.
-Each iMesh instance covers the represented region for the relevant tile.
-The represented regions, and therefore the iMeshes, overlap.
+A PathEngine iMesh instance is created for each tile, with each iMesh instance covering the represented region for the relevant tile.

-A subsequent path is queried against a neighbouring tile.
+A subsequent path query against the neighbouring tile.

 The first of the two images above shows a (very basic) world, with an agent (in light green) standing in a hut and a path for that agent to a target point in another hut.
-The handled region and represented region for the iMesh instance handling this query are highlighted in dark orange and light orange respectively.
+The represented region for the iMesh instance handling this query is highlighted in orange.

 The second image shows the situation after the agent arrives at their destination and subsequently wishes to move again.
-The agent is now in a different handled region, and so a different iMesh instance is used to handle this query (with the handled and represented regions for this iMesh highlighted in dark purple and light purple respectively).
+A different iMesh instance is used to handle this query, with the represented region for this second iMesh highlighted in purple.

 The amount of overlap between tiles can be varied,

-and this directly determines the 'maximum guaranteed query distance'
+and this directly determines the 'minimum guaranteed query range'

 constraint mentioned above.

-guaranteed to be considered for queries in the worst case,
+guaranteed to be considered for queries, in the worst case scenario.

-In addition to the amount of overlap you can also vary the size of the base tiling.
-This enables you to trade off things like total memory / disk footprint for the whole set of pathfinding tiles against maximum complexity of individual tiles.
+In addition to the amount of overlap you can also vary the size of the base tiling, which enables you to trade off things like total memory / disk footprint for the whole set of pathfinding tiles against maximum complexity of individual tiles.

 The PathEngine SDK provides support both for generating a suitable set of tiled iMesh interfaces, at content-time, and then for working with these tiled meshes at run-time.